-Backup that includes OneDrive folder fails with an error similar to the following:
+Backup that includes OneDrive folder fails with an error similar to one of the following:

 Microsoft OneDrive has a feature to save the local disk space by keeping only the links to files on computer, and moving the actual files to Microsoft OneDrive Cloud storage.
 The option is called "Files On-Demand" in OneDrive settings.
 The links it creates (NTFS reparse points) cause backup to fail.
 The OneDrive folder becomes a NTFS reparse point too.